thunlp/Prompt-Transferability/Prompt-Transferability-2.0-latest/README.md

 ```

-The above code `train.py` shows an example of prompt training (based on `Roberta-base`), evaluation, activated neuron analysis on `SST2` dataset.
+The above code `train.py` shows an example that includes prompt training, evaluation, activated neuron analysis on a specific dataset.

 ```python
 from prompt_hub.hub import PromptHub